 Marie Wright, Palliative Care Pharmacist, Milford Hospice

 I am a palliative care pharmacist based at Milford Hospice, Limerick.
 I have worked as a clinical hospital based pharmacist for 15 years and have been working in palliative care for the last 10 years.
 Previous to that I worked in community pharmacy.
 I worked in England and Australia before returning to my native Limerick.

 I have been involved with the IAPC for many years as part of the IAPC Pharmacists group.
-I am currently the chairperson of the group.
+I am currently the Chairperson of the group.

 I am also a pharmacy representative on the HSE’s National Programme for Palliative Care Working Group.
-I am new to the IAPC Board having just joined this year.
-I am training for my first triathlon at the moment.